 New Mobilehome and Special Occupancy (R.V.)
 Park Construction Requirements.
 Download necessary forms and approved plans for use in park construction or alteration.
+Refer to the Park Construction Approval Booklet, HCD MP 514 (PDF) for additional information about your park construction process.

 Required Local Government and Utility Agency Approvals